Chapter 3:

 Numbers scrolled across the digital display.
 Projections, margins, expansion models.
 Charity initiatives labeled as strategic goodwill.
 The words washed over me, all noise and polish.
 I responded where required, a human punctuation mark in a long sentence about profit.

 “Your team in Kyoto seems confident about the merger,” one of them said, voice eager in the way people sound when they want to be noticed by someone richer.
 “If this succeeds, the Minami Group’s influence in the west will double.
-A remarkable opportunity.”
+It’s a remarkable opportunity.”

 I smiled thinly.
 “Confidence isn’t competence.
-Let’s make sure we invest in the right people, not the loudest ones.”
+Let’s make sure we invest in the right people, not the loudest or charming ones.”

 The man laughed too loudly, unsure if it was a joke.
 It wasn’t.

 Sato, my assistant, took a note without lifting his eyes.
-Tall, blond, always immaculately dressed, he moved with the quiet efficiency of someone trained to anticipate need before it was voiced.
-Thin-rimmed glasses reflected the light in calculated angles.
+Tall, bland, always immaculately dressed, he moved with the quiet efficiency of someone trained to anticipate need before it was voiced.
+His thin-rimmed glasses reflected the light in calculated angles.
 Even now, he stood a little too straight, hands precise on the tablet, his calm gaze unreadable but loyal.
 I sometimes wondered if he even slept, or if he just powered down between meetings.

 The rest of the discussion played out like a ritual: flattery disguised as foresight, numbers recited as devotion.
 Beneath every polite sentence, I could hear it—the hunger.
 Not for progress, but for proximity.
 My father would have approved.